-Most businesses send out mailshots several times a year, whether they are large-scale mailings, mass emails, or batches of individualised letters or emails to a dozen key customers or prospects.
-If the targeting and the message are right, you should get a positive response.
-If you get them wrong, it is junk mail and you have wasted your time and money.
+Most businesses send out mailshots several times a year, whether they are large-scale mailings, mass emails, or individualised letters or emails to a small number of key customers or prospects.
+Getting the message right helps ensure that you get a positive response.

-1.1 Know what objectives you want the mailshot to achieve.
+Know what objectives you want the mailshot to achieve

-- You may want it to sell a product or to generate sales leads.
+- sell a product or to generate sales leads;

-1.2 Identify your readers, so you know what sort of approach is likely to work best.
+Identify your readers so that you know what sort of approach is likely to work best

 - What prior knowledge do they have about your product or service?